JustKeepSilence/gdb/README.md

 header if you use restful, or to context if you use gRPC.For more details, you can see [document](https://blog.csdn.net/qq_39778055/article/details/114844756)

 ## Restful API Examples
-If you use other language to access gdb, you can use resutful interface, before use you need [build gdb](#build-gdb) or [download](#download-gdb), and after running the application,you can interact with gdb by the restful interface easily.Here is the examples of JS(ES6).For more details see [document](https://github.com/JustKeepSilence/gdb/blob/master/db/templateFiles/api.pdf)
+If you use other language to access gdb, you can use restful interface, before use you need [build gdb](#build-gdb) or [download](#download-gdb), and after running the application,you can interact with gdb by the restful interface easily.Here is examples of JS(ES6).For more details see [document](https://github.com/JustKeepSilence/gdb/blob/master/db/templateFiles/api.pdf)

 ### Page